 We opted to not go for the fastest route, but travel via the coastal road instead.
 This is a lovely way to start the trip in a relaxed way.

 Our first stop was at Sublime Point Lookout.
 Sublime Point Lookout is about a 45-minute drive south of Sydney, on the way to Wollongong.
-Getting there is easy as there’s a big sign on the Princes Highway indicating the turn-off which takes you to the lookout.
+Getting there is pretty easy as there’s a big sign on the Princes Highway indicating the turn-off which takes you to the lookout.
 Sealed bitumen roads all the way there so no worries about gravel and punctured tires.

 We hopped back in the car and continued or way.
 Near Gerringong, we made another stop as the views here were simply breathtaking.
 Is was literally a picnic bench near the highway, so I can’t tell you where it was.
 But it was a lovely spot for us to just enjoy the scenery for a while.